 The following are some of the Best Businesses to Start with 20k in Kenya in 2021.
 If you don’t know yet, the key to financial freedom is investing in a business.

 Although some businesses require a lot of capital, there are still business options that are friendly to low and middle-income earners in Kenya.

-It must be noted that even though these businesses seem easy to start, they require time and commitment for them to succeed.
+You must note that even though these businesses seem easy to start, they require time and commitment to succeed.

 A majority of prosperous business people also started with small investments then grew to become multi-millionaires.
 This means that with the right business idea and determination, one can achieve a lot in life.

 This article is for those who want to start a business with a capital of Ksh.
 20,000 or less.
 In this article, you will find a list of Businesses to Start with 20k in Kenya that any Kenyan can begin and make profits.